Heidi Binko, Executive Director & Co-Founder

 Mandy Bridenhagen, Communications & Partnerships Director

-Mandy works on communications strategy, research, and grantwriting at the Just Transition Fund.
+Mandy works on communications strategy, grantmaking programs, and grantwriting at the Just Transition Fund.
 Her nonprofit and philanthropic background includes time at Pew Charitable Trusts, Global Greengrants Fund, and the WestWind Foundation.
 Additionally, she held strategic partnership roles at Gnip and Twitter.
 Mandy holds a B.A. in Environmental Studies from Dickinson College and an MBA from the University of Colorado Leeds School of Business.
 When not at her desk, she is exploring the trails (on foot, bike, and skis) of Colorado and the West.

 Lois Wallenhorst, Office & Systems Manager